 A laminectomy is a surgical procedure to relieve “pinched nerves.”
 The procedure removes bone from the spinal vertebrae to take the pressure off the affected nerves.
 This article will examine what happens when the laminectomy procedure is not as successful as the doctor and patient hoped for and examines the resulting Post-laminectomy syndrome and what treatments can be offered for it.

+See our main page, Prolotherapy for back pain for more treatment information.
 If you have questions about Post-laminectomy syndrome and back pain, Get help and information from our Caring Medical staff

 - The total clinical contact time ranged from 130 to 150 hours per patient.